 "I only wish I had stumbled upon your website much earlier in the time I've been pursuing comic book writing.
 The mentoring sessions I had provided exactly what I was looking for.
 My mentor was direct in what he liked about the proposal, but also offered some refreshing advice on a potential major weakness of the story.
 Now I have renewed confidence and insight to take that bold next step in my creative writing efforts."

 Creator of Clockwork and Orc Girl, writer for Teenage Mutant Ninja Turtles from IDW Publishing

 “The Comics Experience mentoring sessions have been an invaluable resource to me, both artistically and professionally.
-I end every mentoring session armed with new plans, new ideas, and a better perspective on things.
-I’m still at the beginning of my comics career, but I know that the progress I’ve made is a direct result of the tools, insight and knowledge I’ve gained through Comics Experience.”
+I end every mentoring session armed with new plans, new ideas, and a better perspective on things.”

 Owner, Cartoon Daydreams